 Finally the ordeal ends as they announce to change into your informal outfits and reach for the office party in the evening.
 DJ night and some booze to forget all the work is all that you want at this point.
 It takes 3 pegs for the nagindances to be on the floor and obviously gets wilder as the boss retires to room.

 Next morning, you don’t remember of anything that happened last night.
 You had plans to explore the grand pool, but they are down the ‘drain’ as you head for the lavish spread of breakfast about 20 minutes before the buffet closes.

-Day 2 consists of some customary team building games and time for shopping before packing everyone in the bus.
+Day 2 consists of some customary group brainstorming activities and activities for team building and time for shopping before packing everyone in the bus.
 You have a lot of fun, learn a thing or two.
 Wow to change and then get into the bus only to realize that your ‘boss’ is having a review while going back [what a @#$%^] and will never change!
 There go the learnings!